 Marty demonstrated a type of dual knot that ended in a slipped half hitch.
 It turns out to be very secure, and with one (or two, if you want it to be more secure) pull is undone quickly and painlessly.
 I still use that today.

-On long days of driving through the vastness of Brazil, I particularly loved my hammock for an after-lunch nap, always making sure to park next to a tree for much needed shade and as a fastening point, while the other end of the hammock was fixed to the Land Cruiser.
+On long days of driving through the vastness of Brazil, I particularly loved my hammock for an after-lunch nap, always making sure to park next to a tree for much-needed shade and as a fastening point, while the other end of the hammock was fixed to the Land Cruiser.

-The downside: contrary to thick cotton hammocks, the Mexican one is not a first option to sleep in at night.
+The downside: contrary to thick cotton hammocks, the Mexican one is not the first option to sleep in at night.
 The open weaving makes it cold to sleep in, plus it provides easy access to bugs, so you need a sleeping bag to lie in or on.
 Sleeping in it with two persons would be very uncomfortable as when one moves the other will be disturbed.

 As a result, when we needed hammocks to hike in Suriname’s and French Guiana’s jungles, we bought two cheap nylon sheet hammocks with mosquito nets, which is the common way of using hammocks in the Guianas.

 Marty is a very experienced outdoor man and so our double hammock did end up on the pile of essentials for the ten-day hike in Torres del Paine.
 While Karin-Marijke doesn’t care much for a hammock, I used it every day.
 I will even confess that I would hallucinate about it while struggling across a snow-laden pass with views of a glacier and when hacking our way through peat bogs.